-In order to fully pursue Self-Directed Education, school-aged children must be freed from standard, top-down, curriculum-based schooling.
-The legalities vary from nation to nation, and sometimes from state to state within nations, but in the United States there are, generally, two means to avoid such schooling without risk of arrest for truancy.
+In order to fully engage in Self-Directed Education, school-aged children must be freed from standard, top-down, curriculum-based schooling.
+The legalities vary from one country, state, or province to another, but in the United States there are generally two ways to avoid such schooling without breaking the law.

 Want to learn more about how Self-Directed Education shows up in the world?
-Check out this video: How We See Self-Directed Education
+Watch our video, How We See

 Return to What is